tylim88/Efficient-Typescript-Mororepo/README.md

 Project `A` only requires type `A` and not `B` and `C`, but `B` and `C` are still added.
 This is done to reduce maintenance requirements.
 Without these additional settings, the TS config of Project `A` would need to be modified if type `A` is no longer needed or if type `B` is now required.

-As long as it does not cause any issues, it is acceptable to include uncommon settings.
+As long as it does not cause any issues, including uncommon settings in the base configuration can help improve maintenance and make our development process more efficient.
+If necessary, we can create additional configuration files to extend from the base configuration.

+To summarize, the key to low maintenance configuration files is to:

+1. Keep base files as close to the root directory as possible
+2. Include as many settings as possible in the base files
+3. If issues arise, create additional configuration files to extend the base configuration as needed
+4. You may need multiple sub-base files in the root directory, each targeting a specific project type.

 ## Final Thoughts